UK’s Labour set for heavy losses in elections as Reform makes early gains

 Reform has been the “biggest winner of the night” so far, said Nedelec.

-As the results have trickeled through the night and into the morning Farage has described it as a historic moment and “that very much seems to be the case because what we’re seeing here is a move away from two-party politics because the Conservative party is also losing seats across these local councils,” added Nedelec.
+As the results trickled in overnight and into this morning in what Farage described as a historic moment, Nedelec added, “That very much seems to be the case because what we’re seeing here is a move away from two-party politics because the Conservative Party is also losing seats across these local councils.

-“The Conservative party would have wanted to see whether or not their leader Kemi Badenoch could rally the British public behind her, that doesn’t seem to be happening right now,” noted Nedelec.
+“The Conservative Party would have wanted to see whether or not their leader, Kemi Badenoch, could rally the British public behind her; that doesn’t seem to be happening right now,” noted Nedelec.

-So far, it is a mixed day for the Conservative Party – which governed the UK from 2010 to 2024 – making gains in London, including Westminster Council, but losing 139 seats.
+So far, it is a mixed day for the Conservatives, which governed the UK from 2010 to 2024, making gains in London, including in the Westminster Council, but losing 139 seats.

 The Greens, which were expected to challenge Labour from the left of the political spectrum, have so far failed to translate hype into votes, gaining only 23 seats so far.